michaelrbock/hackers-job-apply/README.md

 ```
 What is the largest 3 digit prime number?
-POST json to the server with the answer -> { 'answer': 'xxx' }
+POST JSON to the server with the answer -> { "answer": "xxx" }
 ```

 ## How to use it?